 She was also a member of the board of Gálix from September 2001 until January of 2004.
 She has been a member of the PEN Club since the 12th of January 2008 and the AELG since the 1st of July 2009.

 In 1991 she published her first novel, Mutacións xenéticas (Genetic Mutations), aimed at young adults.
-Since then she has published more than fifty titles, directed towards children and young adult readers, as well as twenty more stories published with other authors in collective volumes.
+Since then she has published more than sixty titles, directed towards children and young adult readers, as well as twenty more stories published with other authors in collective volumes.
 Her books, always written to begin with in Galician, are routinely translated into other Spanish languages (Catalan, Basque and Spanish).
 Some of them are also translated into Breton, Korean, English, French, Italian, Portuguese, Serbian and Chinese.

 Since November 2013 she is a member of RAG Real Academia de Galega (Galician Royal Academy).
 Her inaugural speech was entitled: Viaxe á semente.
 Dende os refachos do corazón ata onde habita o imaxinario (A journey to the roots.
 Bursts from the heart to where it in-habits the imaginary).